Jonpeters3/601_Project/README.md

 # The Dream Team (Team 8)

-All information, files, and data is stored int he following github repository: https://github.com/Jonpeters3/601_Project
+All information, files, and data is stored in the following github repository: https://github.com/Jonpeters3/601_Project

 ### Links to Datasources: